 For detailed instructions, see Getting started with Managed Service for Redis.

 How many DB hosts can a cluster contain?

 A Managed Service for Redis cluster can include from 1 to 7 DB hosts.

 How can I access a running DB host?

 You can connect to Managed Service for Redis databases using standard DBMS methods.
-However, there is one exception: Managed Service for Redis hosts can only be accessed from Yandex.Cloud VMs in the same network.
+However, there is one exception: Managed Service for Redis hosts can only be accessed from Yandex.Cloud VMs connected to the same network.

 How many clusters can I create within a single cloud?